A timeline of WWI, the first global conflict

 April 22, 1915: Second Battle of Ypres

 During the second battle at the strategic stronghold of Ypres, Germans used chlorine gas on Allied troops.
-It was the first time the gas had been used as a weapon, and it would be used again two days later on Canadian soldiers fighting to hold their line, which remained intact.
+It was the first time the gas had been used as a weapon, and it would be used again two days later against Canadian soldiers fighting to hold their line, which remained intact.
 The gas caused major casualties on both sides.

 April 25, 1915: Allies attack Ottoman Empire at Battle of Gallipoli